 Benefits of Using a Functional Design Specification

 The benefits of having an FDS before starting development are numerous.
-By having a completed FDS on your stand up desk, time, resources, and most importantly, money are all saved when everyone involved in designing, developing, testing, and approving of an application have signed-off on a document containing an organized list of all design and functional requirements.
+By having a completed FDS, time, resources, and most importantly, money are all saved when everyone involved in designing, developing, testing, and approving of an application have signed-off on a document containing an organized list of all design and functional requirements.

 By using an FDS:

 - Development knows exactly what to develop